The NPL TAS begins next week and one of the clubs that hopes to be in the title picture is Olympia FC Warriors.

 One of their newest import player is Japanese defensive midfielder Kazuma ‘Kaz’ Kobayashi.

 Kobayashi comes from Tokyo and in his earlier years played at Chuo Gakuin University before making the switch to Australia.

 He is no stranger to the mainland after having spent his time playing at Burleigh Bulldogs, Nerang Eagles and most recently in the QLD Premier League with Logan Lightning FC, which included two FFA Cup appearances.

 “I always wanted to play abroad at a higher level” he said.

 “I’ve found in Australian football that having physical strength is very important so I challenged myself to find that in me and make it a strong quality I can bring to the pitch.
 I enjoyed playing at every club”

-Kobayashi was playing on the Gold Coast when Palm Beach SC’s Technical Director Brett Budwee set up a meeting with Olympia’s Tech Director Nick Taylor to discuss the move.
+Kobayashi was playing on the Gold Coast when Palm Beach SC’s Technical Director Brett Budwee set up a meeting with Olympia’s Technical Director Nick Taylor to discuss the move.

-“Kaz was recommended to me by Brett who I used to work with in the Gold Coast, I contacted him in search of a defensive midfielder with good aerial skills” Taylor said.
+“Kaz was recommended to me by Brett who I used to work with in the Gold Coast,” Taylor said.

 “He’s very versatile, who has shown he can play in a back three or six role.
 His social influence on the team is also positive with a high work rate in his own time contributing to him getting back to match fitness.”